 Enrollment will be handled by the ExploreEC portal and processed by the Early College staff at each campus.
 All Early College students will be placed in the Non Degree Early College program code NDEC at University of Maine at Augusta, University of Maine at Farmington, University of Maine at Fork Kent, University of Maine at Machias, University of Maine and University of Maine at Presque Isle.
 Early College student will be placed in the Non Degree Early College program code NECN at University of Southern Maine.

-Students eligible for the High School Aspirations Program will be allowed up to 12 credit hours per fiscal year based on course start dates of July 1st to June 30th to be covered by DOE reimbursement.
+Students eligible for the High School Aspirations Program will be allowed up to 12 credit hours per fiscal year based on course start dates of July 1st to June 30th to be covered by Department of Education (DOE) reimbursement.
 Credit hour eligibility coverage will be based on the date and time stamp of the student application in ExploreEC.

 Any additional credit hours taken by the student will be billed to the student at the Early College tuition rate.

-The In-State tuition rate for Early College students will be set to match the rate of reimbursement by the DOE.
-This rate is determined annually by the BOT, though may not change every year, and is equal to 50% of the average in-state tuition rate for the highest and lowest rates established by the BOT.
+The In-State tuition rate for Early College (EC) students will be set to match the rate of reimbursement by the DOE.
+This rate is determined annually by the Board of Trustees (BOT), though may not change every year, and is equal to 50% of the average in-state tuition rate for the highest and lowest rates established by the BOT.